zkFold/zkpass-cardano/README.md

 ## zkPass client

-The zkPass client cant be found [here](https://github.com/zkFold/zkpass-client).
+The zkPass client can be found [here](https://github.com/zkFold/zkpass-client).